IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "10"

-variableDefinition "The average of the standard deviations of the time domain signals of the gravity accelerat ion in the Z-axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the standard deviations of the time domain signals of the gravity acceleration in the Z-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.6101612  to  -0.9909572"
+rangeOfValues      "-0.990957249538462  to  -0.610161166287671"

 [,15]